How Much Muscle Do You Lose on a GLP-1?

 The short answer

-Across weight-loss studies, lean body mass — which includes muscle — has made up roughly a quarter to two-fifths of the total weight lost, and in a body-composition analysis of the STEP 1 trial it was about 40%.
+Across weight-loss studies the share varies, but in a pooled analysis of 22 randomised trials lean body mass — which includes muscle — accounted for roughly a quarter of the total weight lost.
 So a meaningful slice of what you lose can be muscle, not fat.
 Two caveats keep this honest: lean mass isn’t pure muscle, and how fast you lose matters — the quicker the weight comes off, the more lean mass tends to go with it.

 Everyone wants a single number, and the honest answer is a range.
 Here’s what the research actually shows, what ‘lean mass’ does and doesn’t mean, and why your rate of loss changes the math.